hideo55/p5-Digest-SpookyHash/README.md

 __This module works only in the environment which supported a 64-bit integer__.

+__This module will compute different results on little endian machines and big-endian machines__

 # FUNCTIONS

 ## spooky32($key \[, $seed = 0\])